sanjuthomas/kafka-connect-orientdb/README.md

 Upon receiving a collection messages from the broker, the connector transformer would transform the message to a format that can be written to OrientDB document store.
 As of today, this connector supports JSON messages.
-I'm happy to  write support for other serialization formats such as Apache Avro.
+I'm happy to  write support for other serialization formats such as Apache Avro if anyone wanted it.

 **For stand-alone mode**, please copy ```kafka_home/config/connect-standalone.properties``` to create ```kafka_home/config/orientdb-connect-standalone.properties``` file.
 Open ```kafka_home/config/orientdb-connect-standalone.properties``` and set the following properties to false.